- Deaf or hard of hearing people

 If you have mobility requirements, or you use a wheelchair

 Soho Theatre’s Box Office and bar is accessible on the Ground Floor as you enter the building.
 All other floors are accessible by lift.

 If you need to sit in a specific part of the auditorium to be comfortable, please let our box office team know when you book.

 We can accommodate a limited number of wheelchair-users in all three of our venues.
 Please inform box office when you book so we can make provision for this and reserve your space.
 We cannot guarantee that we will be able to accommodate wheelchair-using ticket-holders for a performance if we do not receive notification at the time of booking, as we have limited wheelchair-using seating capacity, and often seating needs to be dismantled in advance to accommodate wheelchair-users.
 Thank you for your co-operation.

-Our licensed bar, brasserie and restaurant is on the ground floor and easily accessible by wheelchair.
-The Terrace Bar for pre show drinks is on second floor, accessible by lift.
+Our licensed bar is on the ground floor and easily accessible by wheelchair.